First Pilot Tests of Compton Imaging and Boron Concentration Measurements in BNCT Using i-TED: Conclusions and outlook

 The experiment presented herein was carried out at ILL-Grenoble using the very high thermal neutron flux of 5$\cdot$10$^{7}$n/cm$^{2}$/s and using the FIPPS instrument as reference.
 One of the i-TED Compton imagers was embedded in the FIPPS HPGe array and both setups were run in parallel to detect the 478 keV $\gamma$-rays originated in $^{10}$B(n,$\alpha$)$^{7}$Li in BPA samples with known $^{10}$B content and tumoral cell samples (CAL33, A172, A375) treated with BPA (80 ppm $^{10}$B).
 The results show that, in the low-background conditions of the FIPPS setup, i-TED is sensitive enough to measure $^{10}$B concentrations $\leq$1~$\mu$g and is capable to determine absolute $^{10}$B concentrations in cell samples, obtaining consistent results to the high-sensitivity FIPPS array.
 These results make i-TED a promising non-destructive tool for pre-clinical in-vitro studies and open the door to future online dosimetry in clinical treatment.
 Last, this work represents the first experimental demonstration of the Compton imaging performance of i-TED for 478 keV $\gamma$-rays.
 2D Compton images of cell samples of few $\mu$g have been reconstructed, despite the presence of boron-related background.

-The successful pilot experiments described herein represent the first milestone towards the future applicability of large field-of-view Compton imaging in a more realistic BNCT preclinical scenario, where a broad neutron beam is irradiating a large biological sample loaded with $^{10}$B. The on-going work and future prospects, discussed in a recent publication~\cite{Torres:24}, include a new experimental campaign of the full i-TED array at ILL with more realistic phantoms, the optimization of the Compton camera in a Monte Carlo based clinical scenario, the development of 3D Compton algorithms, and, finally, future experimental campaigns with clinical beams.
+The successful pilot experiments described herein represent only a first proof-of-principle and are still far from the clinical conditions in BNCT because a very collimated beam of thermal neutrons with lower intensity than an actual BNCT facility was used. represent the first milestone towards the future applicability of large field-of-view Compton imaging in a more realistic BNCT preclinical scenario, where a broad neutron beam is irradiating a large biological sample loaded with $^{10}$B. The on-going work and future prospects, discussed in a recent publication~\cite{Torres:24}, include a new experimental campaign of the full i-TED array at ILL with more realistic phantoms, the optimization of the Compton camera in a Monte Carlo based clinical scenario, the development of 3D Compton algorithms, and, finally, future experimental campaigns with clinical beams.
 Last, besides the development of the Compton-based monitoring in BNCT, we aim at evaluating the performance in this field of a novel device which complements the $\gamma$-ray Compton technique with the imaging of the outgoing, mostly thermalized neutrons~\cite{Lerendegui:24,Patent}.